kurko/blog/_posts/2016-11-24-black-boxes.markdown

 Besides the evident robustness, this decouples module A from module B. There are no setters.
 When working on a module, you're not required to know how another module works.
 Cognitive load is lower.
 Different teams can comply with a contract of how the interfaces are designed and work in parallel.

-When debugging, things get easier too.
-You can apply binary search to figure out which modules are buggy.
-Once you find the problematic 50%, you search again.
+Debugging gets easier too.
+You can apply binary search to figure out which modules are the root cause.

-Changing the system is relatively easies.
-Due to how things are decoupled, changing one part of the system won't require you to change anything else.
-It's virtually impossible to violate the Law of Demeter.
-In Erlang, for instance, processes are deployed to production independently while other components continue running.
+Changing the system is easier due to how things are decoupled, provided changing one part of the system won't require you to change anything else.
+Like in Erlang, for instance, processes are deployed to production independently while other components continue running.

-Put from another perspective, NASA basically rewrote Erlang, which has all those features, in C. And as Joe Armstrong once said,
+Put from another perspective, NASA basically rewrote Erlang, which has all those features, in C. And as Joe Armstrong once jokingly said,

 > Erlang might be the only object oriented language.

 ## Perspective

-We can apply this perspective of messages to distributed systems, microservices, text codebases, and even Unix pipes.
-In code, use proper namespaces to convey components, hide your states from other components and start seeing your methods as representations of messages.
+This perspective can be applied to distributed systems, microservices, text codebases, and even Unix pipes.
+In code, we tend to use namespaces to convey components, hide states from other components and see methods as representations of messages.

-All systems will have coupled components, a certain level of complexity and a required cognitive load.
-This is how nature is, our job is to manage it.
+In the end, all systems have some coupling, some level of complexity and an unescapable cognitive burden because that’s nature.
+It’s our job, however, to manage it.